riyadmazari/Hands_on_google_maps/README.md

 ```bash
 python app.py
 ```
+## Methodology

+#### Model

+#### Pretrained Model
+In addition to training our own model, we explored alternative methods for cursor control.
+One approach involved leveraging the MediaPipe library to create a hand gesture recognition system.
+On a separate branch named "pretrained-model," we implemented a feature where users could move the cursor using their index finger.
+This allowed for a more intuitive and dynamic interaction with the interface.
+For further details on this implementation, feel free to explore the "pretrained-model" branch in our repository.

 ## Contributing

 To contribute to this project, please create a branch and submit a pull request for review.